-And in a lot of ways, the workplace can be very similar to a Thanksgiving experience – a place filled with imperfect people who have differing opinions and beliefs.
+And in a lot of ways, the workplace can be very similar to a Thanksgiving experience – a place filled with imperfect people who have differing opinions and beliefs all united by one common mission.
 The only difference is that they share a conference table instead of a dinner table.

-Hostility, pride and brokenness are a few things that plague even the greatest of workplaces.
-However, the Bible makes it very clear that God calls us to take a higher approach when it comes to facing these types of scenarios.
+Hostility, pride and selfishness are a few things that plague even the greatest of workplaces.
+However, the Bible makes it very clear that God calls us to take a higher approach to how we work with others.
 (1 Pet.
 2:21-25)

 Here are a few ways you can take outrageous gratitude and love to work.

-- Work praisefully: Showing praise to your co-workers and leaders is one of the best ways to show gratitude at work.
-A simple text, email can go a long way as well as public praise and recognition.
+- Work praisefully: Praising your co-workers and leaders for a job well done is one of the best ways to show gratitude at work.
+A simple text or email, as well as public recognition, can go a long way.
 (Philippians 2:1)

-- Work lovingly: Can you imagine what your workplace would look like if everyone tried to outdo one another in behaviors like patience, kindness, humility, honesty, perseverance and trust?
-It’s possible you could enrich the bottom line and produce motivated and loyal employees.
+- Work lovingly: Can you imagine what your workplace would look like if everyone tried to outdo one another in behaviors like genuine patience, kindness, humility, honesty, perseverance and trust?
+It’s possible you could enrich the bottom line and influence employees to be motivated and loyal.
 (1 Pet.
 1:22)

-- Work humbly: When it comes to crediting ideas and even co-worker rivalry, it’s easy to get into a ‘me first’ mentality.
-Putting others’ interests before your own is a powerful way to recognize where our true strength and confidence belongs, the Lord.
+- Work humbly: When it comes to crediting ideas and even wrestling with co-worker rivalry, it’s easy to get into a ‘me first’ mentality.
+Putting others’ interests before your own is a powerful way to recognize where our true strength and confidence belongs – in the Lord.
 (1 Peter 3:9)

-- Work compassionately: Whether it’s through an email, business decision or review process, it can be really difficult to let go of grudges against co-workers who either intentionally or unintentionally say or do hurtful things.
-At times it certainly can seem easier to hold onto the burn rather than feel deep compassion toward to them.
+- Work compassionately: It can be really difficult to let go of grudges against co-workers who either intentionally or unintentionally say or do hurtful things.
+At times, it can seem easier to hold onto the burn rather than feel deep compassion toward them.
 However, God commands us to be kindhearted and compassionate toward even the most difficult of co-workers.
 (Matthew 9:36)

-- Work prayerfully: Pray for your work, team, clients and more.
+- Work prayerfully: Pray for your work, your team, your clients — every aspect of your work.
 Here’s how.